How to Make Kuih Pau or Steamed Buns

 - 1 cup palm sugar

-- Pandan leaves essence for coloring (if you use real pandan leaves even better)
+- Pandan leaves essence, for coloring (or you can use real pandan leaves, which is even better)

 - Mix together yeast, sugar, and condensed milk in the warm water.
 Add a few drops of pandan leaves essence.
 Set aside.

 - Combine the yeast mixture with flour and vegetable oil in a bowl.
 Knead until dough surface is smooth and elastic.

 - Roll over in a bowl, cover the bowl with a cloth, and let the dough rest for 45 minutes.

 - Punch down dough to release the air inside.
 Start to extract the dough and shape into a ball (the total may vary) with your hands.

 - Use your hand to flatten each ball.
 Use a spoon to add coconut jam filling.